kingsdigitallab/kdl/frontend/src/slides/2025-venice-keynote.md

 ---
-title: Starting from the end and going in circles? or what does it mean to sustain a digital research infrastructure?
+title: What does it mean to sustain a digital research infrastructure?
-Learnings from King's Digital Lab
 event:
-  title: Classical Texts in Digital Media 2: Digital Methods for Editing and Studying Ancient Texts
+  title: Classical Texts in Digital Media 2 - Digital Methods for Editing and Studying Ancient Texts
   url:
-tags:
-  - slides
+tags: slides
 slide:
   loop: true
   theme: simple
   slideNumber: true
-draft: false
+draft: true
 ---

 {% slide %}

-# Starting from the end and going in circles?  <br> or what does it mean to sustain a digital research infrastructure?
+# Starting from the end and going in circles?

+## What does it mean to sustain a digital research infrastructure?

 <hr>

 ### Learnings from King's Digital Lab

 Arianna Ciula